 SAD is NOT your fault.
 You aren’t weak because you might be suffering.
 It is happening because of forces outside of yourself.

-#2 – What are the symptoms?
+#2 – What are the symptoms of seasonal depression?

 - Feeling sad more often then not